 On my about page, I give an overview of my purpose for this site, but I’d like to take an opportunity to more fully outline my thoughts.

 So why a new blog?
-Why not just post more to my personal blog?

-There are many answers to those questions.
+There are many answers to that question.

 As I’ve grown older, I’ve been engaging in a wider variety of creative activities.
 I’ve been writing since at least high school and became interested in web design early on having worked on sites on the job beginning in the late 1990’s.
 I have long had an interest in photography but I have only seriously started indulging this interest in the past few years.
 I’ve also started dabbling in drawing and graphic design.

 I don’t think the fact that I am more engaged with creative endeavors at the same time I’m starting to feel my age is a coincidence.